SOLV-Code/GreyFish/README.md

 ### Contents
 Towards both of these ends, GreyFish includes:

-* datasets (i.e. citations, with links where available)
+* DATA: datasets of grey literature(i.e. citations, with links where available) and interactive apps (categorized by topic and focus)
-* background information about different report series (e.g. review process)
+* CONTEXT: background information about different report series (e.g. review process)
-* tools (e.g. R scripts for exploratory data analysis)
-* analyses (i.e. visualize and discuss observed patterns)
+* FUNCTIONS: custom R functions used in the analyses
+* SCRIPTS:  R code that applies the custom functions
+* RESULTS: summaries of observed patterns, and associated presentations/posters/papers

 ### Status Update